Arts & Humanities Seed Funding

 The award cannot be used for supplemental salary compensation, course buy-outs or course releases.
 Seed funding cannot be used to fund salary of faculty at other universities.
 Funding cannot be used to hire grant writers or otherwise pay for external grant development support.

-Yes, but the targeted proposal submission can be due after December 31, 2023.
-Unspent funds will be returned to RCSI.
+Yes, but the targeted proposal submission can be submitted anytime before May 31, 2025.
+Unspent funds will be returned to RCED.

 See Resources for Investigators.
 All proposals for external funding must be submitted by Research Administration Services (RAS) except for those where the proposal must be submitted by a 501(c)3 organization.
 In this case, faculty should contact the NMSU Foundation with the understanding that the Foundation works independently from RAS.
 Please note that submission of white papers, letters of intent or pre-proposals do not satisfy the external submission requirement.